michaelSkaro/image_classification/src/readme.md

 ```
 time python3 image_classify_transfer.py  --batch-size 15 --test-batch-size 15 --epochs 500 --learning-rate 0.001 --seed 2 --net-struct resnet50 --optimizer sgd   --pretrained 1 --freeze-till layer3  1>> ./model.out 2>> ./model.err
 ```

+Before you run this file, please make sure you have gpu to run, have the image data for training, and have the pretrained model ready.